mdkamran-stack/Devops_interview-question-asked_2025/intequestions/CI-CD int .md

 in the last stage
  needs: [build, docker, code-qupwality] It says that if all 3 phases passed then trigger our next stage.

-## Q: Can you explain the CICD process in your current project ? or Can you talk about any CICD process that you have implemented ?

-A: In the current project we use the following tools orchestrated with Jenkins to achieve CICD.
-   - Maven, Sonar, AppScan, ArgoCD, and Kubernetes

-   Coming to the implementation, the entire process takes place in 8 steps

-    1. Code Commit: Developers commit code changes to a Git repository hosted on GitHub.
-    2. Jenkins Build: Jenkins is triggered to build the code using Maven.
-Maven builds the code and runs unit tests.
-    3. Code Analysis: Sonar is used to perform static code analysis to identify any code quality issues, security vulnerabilities, and bugs.
-    4. Security Scan: AppScan is used to perform a security scan on the application to identify any security vulnerabilities.
-    5. Deploy to Dev Environment: If the build and scans pass, Jenkins deploys the code to a development environment managed by Kubernetes.
-    6. Continuous Deployment: ArgoCD is used to manage continuous deployment.
-ArgoCD watches the Git repository and automatically deploys new changes to the development environment as soon as they are committed.
-    7. Promote to Production: When the code is ready for production, it is manually promoted using ArgoCD to the production environment.
-    8. Monitoring: The application is monitored for performance and availability using Kubernetes tools and other monitoring tools.

 ## Q: What are the different ways to trigger jenkins pipelines ?